 Featherbrook Shopping Centre comprised the greenfield development of a neighbourhood centre, providing a full size supermarket, speciality shops, an enclosed entry mall and food court, two level commercial office and an architecturally striking free standing block of three restaurants.

-WT Partnership acted as Independent Certifier for joint venture developers APN and Grocon for their 12-level development at 150 Collins Street.
+WT acted as Independent Certifier for joint venture developers APN and Grocon for their 12-level development at 150 Collins Street.

 Melbourne Airport’s concourse upgrade, baggage services and Secondary Examination Area (SEA) enhancement development located in the International Arrivals Reclaim Hall.